aarron-lee/LegionGoRefreshRate/README.md

 Decky Plugin workaround for 144hz on the Lenovo Legion Go

+This plugin needs more testing, please report any observed issues or problems.

+If you need to manually revert the changes made by this plugin, you can do so by deleting the `$HOME/.config/environment.d/override-gamescopecmd.conf` file, this file is the only file that this plugin creates.

 - only tested on Nobara v39 so far

 # WARNING!
 READ THIS